 Here’s a low-tech but highly effective organizational system I have used in my many years of teaching.
 This idea is so fabulous; I wish I had it in place from my very day of teaching on.

-• A master class list of student’s names (useful for many tracking purposes from homework to collecting field trip money)
+- Master class list of student’s names (useful for many tracking purposes from homework to collecting field trip money)

-• A map of the school plus a map of all the fire exits
+- Map of the school plus a map of all the fire exits

-• A daily and weekly class schedule
+- Daily and weekly class schedule

-• A list of students’ home e-mail addresses and phone numbers
+- Students’ home e-mail addresses and phone numbers

-• Student information sheets we collect at the beginning of each school year
+- Student information sheets we collect at the beginning of each school year

-• A confidential list of health concerns (allergies, medications, etc.) from the school nurse
+- Confidential list of health concerns (allergies, medications, etc.) from the school nurse

-• A list of field trip contact names and numbers, plus a list of dates (as these are scheduled ahead of time)
+- Field trip contact names and numbers, plus a list of dates (as these are scheduled ahead of time)

-• A list of important dates including Back to School Night, Parent-Teacher Conference dates, dates for standardized testing, etc. (I keep this master list of important dates in my computer and can easily update and print out a new list as the year progresses.)
+- Important dates including Back to School Night, Parent-Teacher Conference dates, dates for standardized testing, etc. (I keep this master list of important dates in my computer and can easily update and print out a new list as the year progresses.)

 In addition, I include a plastic pocket page protector for each student In these pockets, I store correspondence to and from home, phone call documentation, copies of e-mails with parents, copies of report cards, annotations of progress and concern, summaries of conferences, copies of teacher observations, etc.